Amy Pascal

-She rebounded starting her own production company, Pascal Pictures, which made its debut with the 2016 Ghostbusters reboot.
+Pascal started her own production company, Pascal Pictures, which made its debut with the 2016 Ghostbusters reboot.
 In 2017, she produced Spider-Man: Homecoming, Molly's Game and The Post.
-She has received two Academy Award for Best Picture nominations, for producing The Post and Little Women.
+She has received two Academy Award for Best Picture nominations, for producing The Post and Little Women, and a nomination for the Academy Award for Best Animated Feature for producing Spider-Man: Across the Spider-Verse.

 Early life and education

 Pascal was born on March 25, 1958, in Los Angeles, California.
 Her father, Anthony H. Pascal, was an economic researcher at the RAND Corporation who wrote about African American social inequality and the cost of AIDS.
 Her mother, Barbara Pascal, was a librarian and owner of an art bookstore, Artworks.
 Her family is Jewish.
 Pascal attended Crossroads School in Santa Monica, then worked as a bookkeeper at Crossroads School while getting her international relations degree at UCLA.

 Career

 Pascal started her career as a secretary working for producer Tony Garnett at the independent production company Kestrel Films.
 From 1986 to 1987, she served as Vice President of Production at 20th Century Fox.